sumanjs/suman/README.md

 trick up its sleeve to allow for 100% clean reporting for any test or group of tests.

 Compared to Suman, most testing frameworks are frivolous and dumbed-down.
-For example, Tape's ability to pre-load modules using the command line before running tests is a total joke compared to the dependency injection ability of this library.
+For example, Tape's ability to pre-load modules using the command line before running tests is sort of a joke compared to the dependency injection ability of this library.